 The Russian Department offers the opportunity for comprehensive study of Russian language, literature, culture, and history.
 Our faculty have a wide variety of interests and areas of expertise - from folklore to poetry and translation studies to the history of human rights in Russia - that they bring to the classroom in small, intensive seminars and large introductory courses for non-majors.
-Our summer study abroad program is based in Moscow and St. Petersburg but also includes travel to Russia's medieval cities and, on the Trans-Siberian railroad, to thriving cities and places of natural beauty in Siberia.
 After graduation, our students successfully pursue careers in government, international business, journalism, teaching, and medicine.

 Since Russian 1 is offered only in the fall term, interested students should start taking the language in the fall of their first year.
-Three one-term courses (Russian 1, 2, 3) give students basic fluency in the elements of the Russian language.
-Completing Russian 1-3 satisfies the College language requirement and gives the student access to the FSP summer program in Russia.
+Three oneterm courses (Russian 1, 2, 3) give students basic fluency in the elements of the Russian language.
+Completing Russian 1-3 gives the student access to the FSP summer program in Russia.
 It also qualifies students for Russian 27, which serves as a gateway course for many of the department's more advanced language courses.